The Vermont Statutes Online

 (a) Creation.
 There is hereby created a Board of Assessment composed of the three listers.

 (b) Duties.
-The Board of Assessment shall exercise all powers and duties with respect to grievances, otherwise imposed upon the listers or a board of listers under the laws of the State of Vermont, except as otherwise provided in this chapter.
+The Board of Assessment shall exercise all powers and duties with respect to grievances, otherwise imposed upon the listers or a board of listers under the laws of the State of Vermont, except as otherwise provided in this charter.
 (Added 2005, No. M-14 (Adj.
 Sess.), § 5.)

 § 151-19.
 Appeals

-A person aggrieved by the final decision of the Board of Assessment under the provisions of section 18 of this chapter may appeal in writing under the provisions of 32 V.S.A. chapter 131.
+A person aggrieved by the final decision of the Board of Assessment under the provisions of section 18 of this charter may appeal in writing under the provisions of 32 V.S.A. chapter 131.
 (Added 2005, No. M-14 (Adj.
 Sess.), § 6.)

 § 151-20.
 Undesignated reserve fund